holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_bits_and_binary/00_morse_code/lesson_plan.md

 - Now going to go lower on the abstraction tower (more details)
 - Who knows how computers store information?
     - Only thing computers understand: 1's and 0's
-        - vacuum tubs -> electricity -> light
+        - Vacuum tubes -> electricity -> light
     - Bits and Bytes
     - What types of data do computers represent?
         - Pictures, text, video, audio